So, you’re designing a DIY escape adventure to captivate your friends, challenge your coworkers, or delight your kids.

 Next, plug the laptop into a power socket, but turn off the power to that room or outlet using your fuse box.
 When players go to look for the clue and the laptop doesn’t power on, they’ll need to figure out why.

-Make sure it’s clear to players that the fuse box is part of the game (lead them to it with a trail of blood or put one of those red dot stickers I mentioned earlier on it).
+Make sure it’s clear to players that the fuse box is part of the game (lead them to it with a trail of blood or mark all game-related items with a red-dot sticker)

 Sound too hard?
 Don't worry; with today’s online tools, this is way easier than it sounds!